 The SFI® standard includes more than 100 indicators (i.e., measurable requirements) that govern all aspects of how we grow, harvest and replant our forests, from conducting biodiversity research to building roads that protect streams and rivers from sediment.
 External auditors visit our timberlands multiple times each year to ensure we are meeting the requirements of the standard.
 Further adding to this transparency, our annual audit reports are shared publicly through the SFI website, and complaints against our practices can be filed through the public complaint process.

 In addition to producing a versatile and renewable resource, our working forests provide numerous other benefits to our neighboring communities and society.
 All the living things in a forest — the plants, animals, insects and fungi — interact with each other and with the soil, water and air to form a healthy and biologically diverse forest ecosystem.
 Forests also provide important benefits such as clean drinking water, clean air and carbon sequestration, as well as other cultural benefits, such as hunting and foraging.

 We manage these many ecosystem services alongside our sustainable forest practices, most often for free.
-While there are some established markets, such as wetland mitigation banking and recreational lease programs, we believe there could be future markets for us and other landowners related to these services.
+While there are some established markets, such as for wetland mitigation banking and recreational lease programs, we believe there could be future markets for us and other landowners related to these services, including for the value of carbon sequestration and storage.
 To increase recognition of the full value our working forests offer, almost a decade ago we began measuring and reporting publicly on a select set of these additional ecosystem services provided by our timberlands.
-Check out our detailed ecosystem services data, and you might learn something new about a service our timberlands provide to our nearby communities and society at large.
+Check out our detailed ecosystem services data — you might learn something new about a service our timberlands provide to our nearby communities and society at large.